Getting out of Debt

 Here’s the rundown on reverse mortgages:

-You have a three-day period after the application is signed to change your mind without penalty.
+• You have three days after the application is signed to change your mind without penalty.

-Factors going into the loan size include your age, current interest rate and amount of equity you have.
+• Factors going into the loan size include your age, current interest rate, and the amount of equity you have.

 • You don't make monthly payments.